 - Pagination number: Display the number of files per page (10, 20, 50, 100)

 - Google Drive sync logs: generate a Google Drive sync log to debug purpose

 Dropfiles has a unique file importer available for Joomla.
-To enable it you should go in Component > Dropfiles and click on Options.
-Then set “File importer” to On.
+In order to import/export features, you should go to Dropfiles > Configuration > Import.

 3. ACL file permission